code42/code42cli/docs/userguides/alertrules.md

 # Associate Users to Alert Rules

-Once you [create an alert rule in the Code42 console](https://support.code42.com/Administrator/Cloud/Code42_console_reference/Alert_rule_settings_reference), you can use the CLI add and remove users from your existing alert rules.
+Once you [create an alert rule in the Code42 console](https://support.code42.com/Administrator/Cloud/Code42_console_reference/Alert_rule_settings_reference), you can use the CLI `alert-rules` commands to add and remove users from your existing alert rules.

-Use the `alert-rules` commands to manage which users belong to each rule.
-- To see a list of all the users currently in your organization, you can export a list from the [Users action menu](https://support.code42.com/Administrator/Cloud/Code42_console_reference/Users_reference#Action_menu).
+To see a list of all the users currently in your organization:
+- Export a list from the [Users action menu](https://support.code42.com/Administrator/Cloud/Code42_console_reference/Users_reference#Action_menu).
+- Use the [CLI users commands](./users.md) to print all users.

 ## View Existing Alert Rules